starandtina/backend-interview-questions/README.md

   bool rectOverlap(constRect &r1, const Rect &r2, Rect& overlap);
   ~~~

-  If there’s an overlapping, fill overlap with the overlapped area then return true, otherwise, leave overlap untouched then return false.
+  If there's an overlapping, fill overlap with the overlapped area then return true, otherwise, leave overlap untouched then return false.

 ## <a name='linux'>Backend Linux</a>